 1. Reduce the number of young athletes with arm injuries by teaching them proper throwing mechanics

-2. Provide athletes with the necessary skills to play baseball in order to increase fun
+2. Provide athletes with the necessary skills to play baseball to increase fun

 3. Prevent coaches and athletes to specialize in one position at this age group